Wi-fi, internet & printing

 PCs for general internet browsing are available in the Information Centre.
 Bookings can be made at the reservation PC nearby for a 20-minute or 45-minute session.

-Please note that our PCs do not run Microsoft Office software.
-In order to edit Word or Excel documents we advise that you use an online client such as Google Docs or Microsoft Office Online.
-You are still able to view and print Microsoft Office documents.
+The PCs for 20-minute sessions do not run Microsoft Office software.
+In order to edit Word or Excel documents on these PCs, we advise that you use an online client such as Google Docs or Microsoft Office Online.
+You are still able to view and print Microsoft Office documents from these PCs.

 Print, copy & scan